Combined tilings and separated set-systems: Proofs

 \subsection{$n$-contraction}

-The $n$-contraction operation is, in fact, well-known and rather transparent when we deal with a rhombus tiling $T$ on the zonogon $Z=Z_n$.
-In this case we take the sequence $Q$ of rhombi of type $\ast n$ (where $\ast$ means any type $i$ different from $n$) in which the first rhombus contains the first edge (having type $n$) in $rbd(Z)$, the last rhombus does the last edge in $\ell bd(Z)$, and each pair of consecutive rhombi share an edge of type $n$.
-The operation consists in shrinking each rhombus $\tau=\tau(X;i,n)$ in $Q$ into the only edge $(X,Xi)$ (cf. Section~\SSEC{rhomb_til}).
+The $n$-contraction operation is, in fact, well known and rather transparent when we deal with a rhombus tiling $T$ on the zonogon $Z=Z_n$.
+In this case, we take the sequence $Q$ of rhombi of type $\ast n$ (where $\ast$ means any number $i$ different from $n$) in which the first rhombus contains the first edge (having type $n$) in $rbd(Z)$, the last rhombus contains the last edge in $\ell bd(Z)$, and each pair of consecutive rhombi shares an edge of type $n$.
+The operation consists in shrinking each rhombus $\tau=\tau(X;i,n)$ in $Q$ into the only edge $(X,Xi)$.
 Under this operation, the right boundary of $Q$ is shifted by $-\xi_n$, getting merged with the left one, each vertex $Y$ of $T$ containing the element $n$ (i.e., $Y$ lies on the right from $Q$) turns into $Y-n$, and the resulting set $T'$ of rhombi forms a correct rhombus tiling on the zonogon $Z_{n-1}$ (generated by $\xi_1,\ldots,\xi_{n-1}$).
 This $T'$ is called the $n$-\emph{contraction} of $T$.

 In case of c-tilings, the $n$-contraction operation becomes less trivial since, besides triangles (``semi-rhombi''), it should involve lenses of type $\ast n$.
 Below we describe this in detail.